ashishdey123457/Quickbite-Crisis-Recovery-Dashboard---PowerBI/README.md

 - Customers, restaurants, delivery partners, menu items
 - Supporting metadata documents

-> Raw data was cleaned in Python and exported as clean CSVs for modeling in Power BI.
+Raw data was cleaned in Python and exported as clean CSVs for modeling in Power BI.

 ---
 ## Python notebooks

 This repository includes the cleaned datasets used in the dashboard and the cleaning notebook so the project is reproducible.

-Suggested structure:

 ---